iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Pipeline for iTIMO Dataset Construction

 \subsection{Prompt Template Design}

 For each operation $o \in \mathcal{O}$, we design a prompt template $\pi_o$.
 The system prompt establishes foundational task context, incorporating our hybrid evaluation metrics to provide semantic grounding for high-quality perturbations.
 The user prompt then provides the contextualized input, including the original itinerary $i \in \mathcal{I}$, candidate POIs $\Phi_{i}$, and target perturbation intents $z \subseteq \mathcal{Z}$.
 To ensure diverse perturbation intents, we constrain the number of intents $|z|$ by uniformly sampling from $\{1, 2, 3\}$.
-Formally, the prompt-based perturbation process for each operation $o$ is formulated as: { } where $f_\Theta(\cdot)$ denotes the LLM whose parameters are denoted by $\Theta$.
+Formally, the prompt-based perturbation process for each operation $o$ is formulated as: